 There are many variables that can influence the cost of your dental implants.
 The number of implants that you need, location that you need them, and the condition of your oral health are just some of the factors that play a role in the price of your dental implants.
 There is also the cost of the restoration itself, which will vary depending on whether you’ll need a crown, bridge, or denture.
 The best way to receive a precise estimate is to visit our office for a consultation.
 Dr. Rich will carefully examine your mouth to make the best recommendation for you.

-If you are considering implants, a thorough evaluation by your dentist will help determine if you are a good candidate for them.
+If you are considering implants, a thorough evaluation by our expert dentist in Houston will help determine if you are a good candidate for them.
 This evaluation will include a clinical examination and a complete dental and medical history to gather information about any conditions you have that could interfere with normal healing (such as diabetes or heart disease).
-Also, be sure to tell the dentist about any allergies you have or any medications you are taking.
+Also, be sure to tell Dr. Rich about any allergies you have or any medications you are taking.

-During the dental examination, the dentist will check the condition of your mouth, the supporting bone in your jaw, and the way your upper and lower teeth fit together.
+During the dental examination, Dr. Rich will check the condition of your mouth, the supporting bone in your jaw, and the way your upper and lower teeth fit together.
 They may gather additional information by taking x-rays and by making models of your teeth.
 With this information, they can determine if dental implants are the best way to replace your missing teeth.